-Clifford Biddulph reviews ‘Chavs : The Demonization of the Working Class’
+Barry Biddulph reviews , Owen Jones, Chavs : The Demonization of the Working Class, (Verso 14.99)

-Owen Jones describes how hatred of the working class finds expression in discourse, in negative images and gross exaggerations and distortions of working class experience in the media.
-The myth that we are all middle class except the chavs.
-We are all familiar with anti working class stereotypes, such as Vicky Pollard, the comic creation of the posh Matt Lucas and David Walliams, who come from a privileged background.
+Owen Jones describes how hatred of the working class finds expression in negative images and gross exaggerations and distortions of working class experience in the media.
+It’s the myth that we are all middle class except the chavs.
 Owen explains how the mockery of the working class demonstrates their social inferiority for their tormentors and superiors.
 It’s a culture which blames the victims rather than social injustice or structured social inequality in capitalism.
 It’s the way the “working class rump” lives that’s seen as the problem.
 But what is Owen’s alternative?

 This grim Labourite perspective of a right wing popular reactionary movement or workers entering parliament to represent the lived experience of the working class glosses over the history of the parliamentary Labour party.
 If we look back to the origins of parliamentary Labour Party over a hundred years ago, it was Keir Hardie who set the mould of the Labour Party by winning the argument that the Labour Party should not be a socialist party or class party since the working people in Britain are not a class, but a nation, and Labour should not stand for class war anyway since this was unchristian.
-This left working men in parliament with conservative and liberal views to be lead by parliamentary reactionaries.
-Many of Labour’s politicians such as Phillip Snowdon, the first Labour chancellor, in the first Labour government were profoundly conformist.
-Snowdon was an economic liberal who kept to the gold standard which destroyed working class living standards communities and jobs long before Thatcherism.
-There is an historical continuity here since Dennis Healy, the Labour government’s chancellor, in 1976, returned to economic liberalism, blazing the way for Thatcherism.
-James Callaghan, given by Owen, as an example of good old Labourism, announced at the party conference in 1976, that the Keynesian era was over and the nation could not spend its way out of recession.
-Another pioneer for monetarism from the old Labour tradition.
+The result was working men in parliament with conservative and liberal views lead by parliamentary reactionaries.
+Many of Labour’s politicians such as Phillip Snowden,were profoundly conformist.
+Snowden was an economic liberal who kept to the gold standard which destroyed working class living standards communities, and jobs, long before Thatcherism.
+There is an historical continuity here since Dennis Healy, the Labour government’s chancellor in 1976, returned to economic liberalism, blazing the way for Thatcherism.
+James Callaghan, given by Owen, as an example of good old Labourism, announced at the party conference in 1976, that the Keynesian era was over: the nation could not spend its way out of recession.